Skip to main content

 Tenants in Common

-In a tenants in common arrangement, the co-owners may own unequal shares of the property.
+In a tenants in common ownership structure, the co-owners may own unequal shares of the property.
 Unlike joint tenancy, the right of survivorship does not apply.
 Instead, when one owner dies, their share of the property becomes part of their estate and can be passed on to their heirs through a will or in accordance with intestacy laws if no will exists.

-Key Characteristics of Tenants in Common:
+Key Characteristics of Tenants in Common

 Legal Process After a Co-Owner’s Death: Joint Tenancy